TurkuForge/playground/backend/kotlin/baby-project-ktor/README.md

 # Baby Project Ktor POC
-this project was created to evaluate which is better for our use case, Spring Boot or Ktor
+The purpose of this POC is to evaluate Ktor and compare it to Spring Boot regarding our use case.
 ## Getting Started
 ### Docker
 (comming soon)!